-Trimethylglycine (TMG), or betaine, lowers homocysteine levels, reduces heart disease risk, and improves exercise performance.
-However, it can also increase cholesterol levels.
-Read more to learn about all of its health benefits and possible side effects.
+Trimethylglycine (TMG), or betaine, may lower homocysteine levels.
+It’s being researched for improving heart health and exercise performance.
+However, it can also increase cholesterol levels and its long-term safety is unknown.
+Read on to uncover the evidence and possible side effects of this supplement.

 What is TMG?

 Trimethylglycine (TMG) is a compound found in beetroot and other plants and animal foods.
 It was originally known as betaine because it was first discovered in sugar beets.
 However, TMG is one of the many betaines that have since been identified .

 TMG is also known as betaine, glycine betaine, lycine, and oxyneurine.
 People consume TMG normally in their diet, though supplements are also available.
 TMG is also produced by the body from choline .

 TMG supplements, commonly referred to as betaine anhydrous, have not been approved by the FDA for medical use.
 Supplements generally lack solid clinical research.
 Regulations set manufacturing standards for them but don’t guarantee that they’re safe or effective.
 Speak with your doctor before supplementing.

 Betaine hydrochloride (Betaine HCl) is made out of betaine (TMG) and hydrochloric acid.
 It is a supplement that allegedly increases stomach acid .

 TMG has many purported health benefits.
 Some brands claim it protects the liver, heart, and kidneys, and can enhance physical performance.
 However, solid data is lacking to back up most of these claims .